Tom-France/aac-voice-interface/README.md

 }
 ```
 Key is the sorted keycodes combination and value is the custom id of a grid element.
 Action related to the grid element will be triggered when combination is pressed down.
+You can modify the map keys to change the combination to trigger the event.
+Currently, "77:79:84" -> t, o & m pressed simultaneously to go back to homepage, "8" -> backspace to clear the list of workds, "80" -> p pressed to play the words.
 * Work in progress: added voice capture to be sent to a data model training.
 Action related is to be able to switch between a training use of tha app and a voice translator use when data model have enough voice recording

 ## TODO